Even if you’re earning a good salary, you might still be living paycheck to paycheck — and you’re not alone.

 You’re Paying the Minimum on Your Debts

 When you’re budgeting for the month, it can be tempting to minimize your debt payments to free up extra cash for upcoming expenses.
-However, what is that money move doing to your finances in the long run?
-The short answer: It’s making you spend way too much on interest payments, while also harming your credit score.
+However, you’re actually harming your finances by doing this.
+Why?
+You’re racking up extra interest you didn’t need to accumulate, and potentially decreasing your credit score.

 Attempting to improve your credit score or negotiate your interest rate down could save you money in interest payments and reduce the time it takes to pay off your debt.
 And paying more than the minimum balance would save you money and help you get out of debt faster — perhaps even by a few years.

 Your neighbor just bought a new sports car.
 A former college roommate put a down payment on a palatial four-bedroom home.
 And your coworker wears designer clothes to the office every day.